 A streamlined wardrobe of high quality, versatile clothing is one of the easiest ways to shop more sustainably.
 It's about shopping with value instead of volume in mind.

 AMERICAN MADE PRODUCTION

-Senza Tempo’s quality is apparent when you see or touch our clothing.
-What isn’t the impact fashion has on the environment and its workers.
+Senza Tempo's quality is apparent when you see or touch our clothing.
+What isn't always obvious is the impact fashion has on the environment and its workers.